How can I upload inventory if I have more than one POS, WMS, or other sources of truth for inventory?

 What are the differences between counters and virtual counters in fabric?

 Counters, also called base counters, refer to inventory positions such as onHand, Allocated, Shipped, and any other counters that are configured using the counter endpoint.
-These values can be updated via the Inventory detail page in fabric Copilot or using the adjustment endpoint- POST/v3/inventories/actions/find-and-adjust-inventory-counters.
-This lets you increase or decrease the counter quantity, but it does not allow you to change other inventory details.
+These values can be updated through the Inventory detail page in fabric Copilot or using the adjustment endpoint- POST/v3/inventories/actions/find-and-adjust-inventory-counters.
+This lets you increase or decrease the counter quantity, but it doesn’t allow you to change other inventory details.
 Alternatively, you can use the update inventory endpoint- POST/v3/inventories/action/find-and-update, which allows you to update both the counter quantity and other inventory details.

 Virtual counters refer to the aggregation of real-time inventory availability.
 The inventory virtual counters are viewable on the inventory landing page in fabric Copilot.
 Their calculation from counters is configured in the virtual counter calculation.
 Basically, these are computed from counters at runtime.
 For example, availableToPurchase = onHand - allocated - shipped.

-What is the significance of inventory-imports in fabric’s Inventory module?
+What’s the significance of inventory-imports in fabric’s Inventory module?

 For most retailers with a warehouse, point of sale, or other inventory source of truth system, the first step to begin using fabric Inventory (after generating your access token) is importing your inventory.
 As a user of fabric Inventory, you should integrate your one or many inventory systems of record, such as WMS, ERP, or POS, with fabric Inventory.
 This allows fabric Inventory to manage a SSOT (‘Single Source of Truth’) for reference of inventory in your commerce applications including storefronts, search functionalities, and other areas within your ecommerce solution architecture.